microsoft/typespec/docs/tutorial.md

 - @summary - attach a documentation string, typically a short, single-line description.
 - @doc - attach a documentation string.
 Works great with multi-line string literals.
+- @key - mark a model property as the key to identify instances of that type
 - @tag - attach a simple tag to a declaration
 - @secret - mark a string as a secret value that should be treated carefully to avoid exposure
 - @minValue/@maxValue - set the min and max values of number types
 - @minLength/@maxLength - set the min and max lengths for strings
+- @knownValues - mark a string type with an enum that contains all known values
 - @pattern - set the pattern for a string using regular expression syntax
+- @format - specify the data format hint for a string type

 ##### @summary